( Update: check the latest version of Comodo’s mobile security app)

 According to reports, the demand for overlay malware such as GM Bot is so high that its asking price in the underground malware market is as high as $15,000.

 Android users are advised to update the older versions of OS (Android 5.0 and older) to the latest one and using caution when keying in their details on mobile apps.
 As an additional means of safety, users should install a trusted anti-malware or antivirus for Android software in their devices.
-Google Play features a range of free antivirus apps to choose from.
+Google Play features a range of antivirus apps to choose from.

 The Lucrative Malware Black Market